jeevanjoseph03/notion-financial-dashboard/README.md

 ## About The Project

 This project is a comprehensive system for personal finance management built entirely in Notion.
-I created it to have a flexible, all-in-one solution that goes beyond simple tracking to include goal setting, net worth calculation, and intentional spending habits. [cite_start]The dashboard provides a clear, real-time picture of your financial health. [cite: 446]
+I created it to have a flexible, all-in-one solution that goes beyond simple tracking to include goal setting, net worth calculation, and intentional spending habits.
+The dashboard provides a clear, real-time picture of your financial health.

 ## Features